 Animation creation methods include the traditional animation creation method and those involving stop motion animation of two and three-dimensional objects, such as paper cutouts, puppets, and clay figures.
 Images are displayed in rapid succession, usually 24, 25, 30, or 60 frames per second

-This all steps to creating 3d Characters and animation movies, process is related to Computer graphics lest know few points abut what are graphics the pictures and movies created using computers usually referring to image data created by a computer specifically with help from specialized graphical hardware and software.
+These all steps to creating 3d Characters and animation movies, the process is related to Computer graphics lest know few points abut what are graphics the pictures and movies created using computers usually referring to image data created by a computer specifically with help from specialized graphical hardware and software.

 It is a vast and recent area of computer science.
 The phrase was coined by computer graphics researcher William Fetter of Boeing in 1960.
 Another name for the field is computer-generated imagery, or simply CGI.